 Higdon was the University of Wyoming's Eminent Artist-in-Residence during the 2010-11 season.
 In 2012, she was honored by the Delaware Symphony with the A.I.
 DuPont Award for her contributions to the symphonic literature.
 She has been a Featured Composer at festivals including Tanglewood, Vail, Cabrillo, Grand Teton, Norfolk, and Winnipeg.
 She has served as Composer-in-Residence with the Pittsburgh Symphony Orchestra, the Green Bay Symphony Orchestra, the Philadelphia Orchestra and the Fort Worth Symphony.

 She is currently writing an opera, based on Charles Frazier's book Cold Mountain, which is scheduled to be premiered in August, 2015, by Santa Fe Opera.
+It has been co-commissioned by Opera Philadelphia which will present the opera in February, 2016, and by the Minnesota Opera (dates to be announced).
 Dr. Higdon currently holds the Milton L. Rock Chair in Composition Studies at The Curtis Institute of Music in Philadelphia.
 Her music is published exclusively by Lawdon Press.